mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Validate: The slatepack should start/end with 'BEGINSLATE_BIN' instead of 'BEGINSLATEPACK'<br>
 Finish that transaciton and check that it is legit.

-Validate that unencrypted SP can have Proof.
+Validate that unencrypted SP can't have a Proof.
+UI will ask for address of proof is enabled.

 # Transactions